-The purpose of this Policy Memo is to inform Home and Community-Based Services (HCBS) Supported Living Services (SLS) Waiver Personal Care Providers, HCBS Case Management Agencies (CMAs), members, and families that a Class A or Class B Home Care Agency license will be required to provide Personal Care services when Community First Choice (CFC) is implemented on July 1, 2025.
+The purpose of this Policy Memo is to inform Home and Community-Based Services (HCBS) Supported Living Services (SLS) Waiver Personal Care Providers, HCBS Case Management Agencies (CMAs), members, and families about the extended parameters for providers that are eligible for the Class A or Class B Home Care Agency licensure grants.
+Class A or Class B Home Gare Agency licensure will be required to provide Personal Care services when Community First Choice (CFC) is implemented on July 1, 2025.
 Providers without a license will not be permitted to provide, or be reimbursed for, Personal Care services on or after this date.
-This memo supersedes PM 23-008 to provide an extension for the Letter of Intent submission date, clarify questions, and provide information specific to SLS waiver members and Case Managers for SLS waiver members.
+This memo supersedes PM 24-003 to provide an extension for the Application submission date and a revision to the criteria to have the Initial Licensure fee waived.